Hierarchical Path: Seven Years War (Main Page) >> Armies >> Russian Army >> Butyrskiy Infantry

 - Rabinovich, M. D.: Regiments of Petrine Army 1698-1725 / М.Д. Рабинович. Полки петровской армии 1698-1725

 Funcken, L. and F., Les uniformes de la guerre en dentelle

-Pengel, R.D.; G.R.
-Hurt; Russian Uniforms and Flags of the Seven Years War, Birmingham 1980
+Pengel, R.D. and G.R.
+Hurt: Russian Uniforms and Flags of the Seven Years War, Birmingham 1980

 Schirmer, Friedrich: Die Heere der kriegführenden Staaten 1756-1763, hrsg. von der KLIO-Landesgruppe Baden-Württemberg, überarb. u. aktual.
 Neuauflage 1989

 Viskovatov, A. V.: Historical Description of the Clothing and Arms of the Russian Army, vol. 3, Petersburg: 1900

 Roman Shlygin for the information on the origin and history of the regiment.

 Carlo Bessolo for the description of the uniforms